Gateshead TMD: Gateshead Railway Works

 Gateshead was, before 1910, the NER's locomotive department headquarters and main works.
 Part of the works occupied the former site of the original Gateshead Station, where trains from London terminated until the High Level Bridge and Newcastle Central Station opened.
 Gateshead Station's train shed subsequently became the works' No. 1 erecting shop (where the final assembly of the locomotives was carried out), and the hotel adjoining the station became offices.

 On the opposite side of the running lines, at the Eastern end of Chater's Bank sidings, a roundhouse built sometime between 1895 and 1898 served as the works' paint shop.
 By 1957, this was marked on the OS map as an engine shed, which suggests that locomotives from the soon to be closed Borough Gardens MPD had been transferred to Gateshead.
 The roundhouse is not present on OS maps from the 1960s onwards, but is visible in a video of BR freight workings in 1983 (also visible in this video is the Gateshead Breakdown Train, the new Redheugh Bridge and its soon to be dismantled predecessor, with the similarly doomed chimneys of Dunston Power Station in the background).

 Locomotive production at Gateshead ceased in 1910, when production was switched to Darlington.
 However, the works continued to maintain and overhaul engines until they closed in 1932.

 The works re-opened during the Second World War to ease the pressure on Darlington for maintaining and overhauling locomotives.
 A new 60-ton crane was installed during this time.
 The works remained open until 1959, when they closed for the last time.

 In 1996, part of the former works was used as an exhibition space for Antony Gormley's "Field for the British Isles", consisting of 40,000 small terracotta figures.

 Most of the works was demolished in 2002, along with the adjacent engine sheds, although some of the buildings nearest the river have survived and have been converted into apartments.

 Remaining railway activity

-The only remaining railway activity is on the line connecting the junctions leading to the bridges, and the Tyneside IECC at the west of the site (near the King Edward VII bridge lines), which controls train movements on the East Coast Main Line between Northallerton and Morpeth.
+The only remaining railway activity consists of Network Rail offices and the Tyneside IECC by the King Edward VII Bridge approach lines at the west of the site, which controls train movements on the East Coast Main Line between Northallerton and Morpeth.
+The line between the south end of the bridges also remains open, allowing freight trains access from the ECML and Newcastle-Carlisle route to Tyne Dock.
+Grand Central services from Newcastle to London via Sunderland and Middlesbrough also use this line, with only local passenger services now crossing the Tyne via the High Level Bridge.

 Most other TMDs in the area have also closed, mainly due to decreased goods and mineral traffic in the latter half of the 20th century.
 Only Heaton TMD and South Gosforth TMD (now used for maintaining the Tyne & Wear Metrocars) remain in operation, although the Tyne Yard at Lamesley retains some facilities for freight locomotives.